 Operating and capital assistance for Colorado's urbanized areas (Boulder, Colorado Springs, Denver, Fort Collins, Grand Junction, Greeley, Longmont, Pueblo and Lafayette/Louisville) is awarded by the FTA directly to designated recipients in those areas.
 Federal assistance for transit services in non-urbanized areas, transit planning and transportation for the elderly and disabled, is administered by CDOT.
-Federal funds for transit programs are largely derived from 2.86 cents per gallon tax set aside in the federal Highway Trust Fund and are awarded to states based primarily on population.
+Federal funds for transit programs are largely derived from 1.5 cents per gallon tax set aside in the federal Highway Trust Fund and are awarded to states based primarily on population.

-For FY 2010, since there is not yet an approved reauthorization act, Colorado does not know what to expect to receive, but the FY 2009 allocation provided approximately \$195.6 million in FTA funds and \$2.6 million in FHWA funds for the Safe Routes to School program.
-Of this total, only \$14.2 million is administered by CDOT.
-For budgeting purposes this document presumes FTA funds in FY2010 will continue at the following levels:

-- Section 5307 Formula Funding for Urbanized Areas at \$59.5 million; - Section 5309 New Starts at \$103.7 million; - Section 5309 Bus & Bus Facilities at \$12.0 million; and - Section 5311 Non-urbanized Public Transportation at \$8.4 million. - Five other, smaller FTA grant programs totaled \$12 million.
+For FY 2010, since there is not approved reauthorization act, Colorado does not know what to expect to receive, but the FY 2009 allocation provided approximately \$195.6 million in FTA funds and \$2.6 million in FHWA funds for the Safe Routes to School program.
+Of this total, only \$14.2 million will be administered by CDOT.
+The significant programs consist of Section 5307 Formula Funding for Urbanized Areas at \$59.5 million; Section 5309 New Starts at \$103.7 million; Section 5309 Bus & Bus Facilities at \$12.0 million; and Section 5311 Non-urbanized Public Transportation at \$8.4 million.
+Five other, smaller FTA grant programs totaled \$12 million.